Usul1980/Large-Language-Model-/README.md

 If you see a screen similar to the above, then the installation was a success!
-Now to download a tiny LLM, the one I initially went with is called phi3 and is around 2.2GB.
+Now to choose a tiny llm.
+I opted for tinlyllama, which is around 600MB.
-Run the following line to download it and start running it: ollama run phi3 it will download it and start it up automatically!
+Run the following line to download it and start running it: ollama run tinyllama it will download it and start it up automatically!

 Once that’s done, give it a question: